AcheronProject/AcheronSetup/keyboard_creator/README.md

 Observations:

-- [1] Official copper-copper clearances are 0.2mm but not exactly {dblquote}all copper{dblquote}.
+- [1] Official copper-copper clearances are 0.2mm but not exactly "all copper".
 Pad-to-pad minimums are 0.5mm in the case of THT pads and 0.2mm for SMD pads.
 - [2] The recommended ratio between silkscreen character height and its trace width so they are clearly legible.
 - [3] The hole-to-copper clearance changes on occasion.
 For instance, via-to-track and NPTH-to-track clearance is 0.25mm but PTH-to-track is 0.3.
 - [4] The distance of copper-to-edge is a big problem for fabs in designs where traces need to be close to certain slots or the edges, like keyboard PCBs with flex cuts where the PCB traces need to be routed close to the flex cuts for lack of real-estate.
 This is why this value is much higer than the fabrication ones.